403rd AFSB volunteers hosts community relations event with local youth soccer club

 |0

-This work, 403rd AFSB volunteers hosts community relations event with local youth soccer club [Image 3 of 3], by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 403rd AFSB volunteers hosts community relations event with local youth soccer club, by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-403rd AFSB volunteers hosts community relations event with local youth soccer club